karooolis/til/reactjs/testing-react-with-jest.md

 });
 ```

 There is quite a bit of boilerplte going on here.
 For example note how we have to import React testing utilities.
-Or how much codes it takes to just simulate  React component on the screen.
+Or how much code it takes to just render React component on the screen.

-Anyhow, once all the boilerplate code is in place i.e. all dependencies are imported, testing React components becomes fairly straightforward.
+Once all the boilerplate code is in place however, testing React components becomes fairly straightforward.
 For example, to simulate a click event on the element node, all we have to do is write this `TestUtils.Simulate.click(elementNode);` and then test the expected result.

 Note that React components simulation is done by [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) which can be used in any testing library.
 Thus, you could perform React components testing in Mocha just as well as Jest.